cnstechnicalgroup/mysqlsyscheck/README.md

 ## Prerequisites
 In addition to a few standard Linux commands, this script has the following prerequisites:

 * **sar / iostat** -	These commands are available in the sysstat package on most modern Linux distributions.
-We require that both are correctly installed and the system has been collecting data for at least seven days.
+We require that both are correctly installed and the system has been collecting data for at least seven days (including yesterday).

 * **mysql** -	This is the standard MySQL command line client.